Raymond Torres-Santos: Biography

 Raymond Torres-Santos earned a Bachelor of Arts degree from the Conservatory of Music of Puerto Rico and the University of Puerto Rico.
 He completed graduate studies at University of California, Los Angeles, earning M.A. and Ph.D. degrees in music composition and music theory.

-He carried out post-doctoral studies at the Ferienkurse fur Neue Musik, Darmstadt, Germany, and later at the University of Padua, Italy.
-He did further post-doctoral studies at the Center for Computer Research in Music and Acoustics at Stanford University, Eastman School of Music, and Harvard University.
+He carried out post-doctoral studies at the Ferienkurse fur Neue Musik, Darmstadt, Germany and later at the University of Padua, Italy.
+He did further post-doctoral studies at the Center for Computer Research in Music and Acoustics at Stanford University, Eastman School of Music and Harvard University.

 Torres-Santos started performing professionally while in elementary school.
 At college, he began his musical career as a pianist and arranger for the Puerto Rico Orchestra, Los Hispanos, and the Mario Ortiz Orchestra at the Caribe Hilton Hotel, where he accompanied performers including Chita Rivera, Robert Goulet, Diahann Carroll and The Stylistics.

-As an arranger, he has worked alongside many artists, including Julio Iglesias, Danny Rivera, Ednita Nazario, Elvis Crespo, Plácido Domingo, Andrea Bocelli, Deborah Voigt, Angela Gheorghiu, Ana Maria Martinez, Anita Rachvilishvili, Rafael Dávila, and Juan Luis Guerra.
+As an arranger, he has worked alongside many artists, including Julio Iglesias, Danny Rivera, Ednita Nazario, Elvis Crespo, Plácido Domingo, Andrea Bocelli, Deborah Voigt, Angela Gheorghiu, Ana Maria Martinez, Anita Rachvilishvili, Rafael Dávila and Juan Luis Guerra.

 He was the first Puerto Rican to receive the Frank Sinatra Award in jazz composing and arranging and also the Henry Mancini Award in film scoring in Los Angeles.
-Torres-Santos has received other awards from organizations, including ASCAP, BMI, Meet the Composer, American Composers Forum, and the American Music Center in New York.
+Torres-Santos has received other awards from organizations, including the American Society of Composers, Authors and Publishers, Broadcast Music, Inc., Meet the Composer and American Composers Forum.

-After completing his doctoral studies, Torres-Santos became a music professor at various colleges, including California State University, San Bernardino, and the University of Puerto Rico, where he was the Director of the Commercial Music Program and Chair of the Music Department, respectively.
+After completing his doctoral studies, Torres-Santos became a music professor at various colleges, including California State University, San Bernardino and the University of Puerto Rico.
 He was also appointed Chancellor of the Puerto Rico Conservatory of Music.

 At the beginning of the 21st century, Torres-Santos was a professor at the City University of New York, teaching at Hunter College and Hostos Community College for six years.
-In June 2008, Torres-Santos was appointed Dean of the College of the Arts and Communication of William Paterson University in Wayne, New Jersey, and in 2011 was appointed Dean of the College of the Arts at California State University, Long Beach (in Los Angeles County), where he is currently a full professor and the director of the music composition program.
+In June 2008, Torres-Santos was appointed Dean of the College of the Arts and Communication of William Paterson University in Wayne, New Jersey.
+In 2011, he was appointed Dean of the College of the Arts at California State University, Long Beach (in Los Angeles County), where he is currently a full professor and the director of the music composition program.

-He has traveled to perform as a musician and conductor and as a guest speaker at international events, such as the 28th, 29th, 30th, and 31st International Conferences of the International Society for Music Education held in Bologna, Italy (July 2008), Beijing, China (July 2010), Thessaloniki, Greece (July 2012), and Glasgow, Scotland (July 2016) respectively.
+He has performed, conducted and been a guest speaker at events, such as the International Conferences of the International Society for Music Education held in Bologna, Italy (July 2008), Beijing, China (July 2010), Thessaloniki, Greece (July 2012) and Glasgow, Scotland (July 2016).

-He is currently a Vice-President of the Board of Directors of the American Society of Music Arrangers and Composers (ASMAC) and a voting member of the Grammys, for which he has acted as judge.
+He is currently a vice-president of the Board of Directors of the American Society of Music Arrangers and Composers and a voting member of the Grammy Awards, for which he has acted as judge.